livecode/livecode/docs/contributing_to_docs.md

 form, and consider starting a dialogue about a new tag and what entries could be most usefully tagged with it.

+## References

+One thing to look out for when auditing a dictionary entry's references is ambiguity of entry type.
+For example, there are two entries for URL: one is for URL as a keyword, and one is a general description of the concept of a URL in the glossary.
+Sometimes two different references should be used in the same sentence, for example:

+	Use the <URL(keyword)> keyword to fetch the contents of a file located at the given <URL(glossary)>

+If there are many references in a given entry, consider sorting them alphabetically - this helps prevent duplication and makes it easier to spot potential ambiguities.

 # Community Documentation Contribution Process

 After creating an account on GitHub at https://github.com/join, there